Your claim could be worth...

 S Little, Personal Injury Claim

-If you or a loved one has suffered a dog bite injury within the last three years,
+If you or a loved one has suffered injury as a result of a dog bite within the last three years,

 you may be entitled to dog bite compensation.